Anatole Ngamukol

+Early life

+Ngamukol was born in 1988 in Aubervilliers, in the northeastern suburbs of Paris, to a Zairean father born in Angola.
+He acquired French nationality on 28 July 1997, through the collective effect of his father's naturalization.

 Club career

 Ngamukol began his career with Reims being promoted in 2007 to the French Championnat National team.
 After three years with Reims senior side he signed a contract with Real Zaragoza B in January 2009.
 On 20 August 2009, Palencia signed him on a free transfer until June 2010.

 Ngamukol helped Reims win the 2017–18 Ligue 2, helping promote them to the Ligue 1 for the 2018–19 season.

 In June 2018, he was forced to train separately, and in July he was one of three players Reims were looking to transfer.
 In December he filed a complaint against the club for "harassment".

 On 30 January 2019, Ngamukol joined 3.
 Liga side Fortuna Köln.
 He left the club at the end of the season and remained without club until February 2020, when he joined Fréjus Saint-Raphaël in the Championnat National 2.

 In August 2020, Ngamukol signed for Paris 13 Atletico, a team playing in the fourth tier of French football.